Studying for exams is extremely stressful, and the super competitive nature of academics only adds to the pressure.

 Let’s take a look.

-A simple nootropic stack that is super popular among neurohackers is Caffeine with L-Theanine.
-Basically, these 2 nootropics make an awesome team.
+A simple nootropic stack that’s super popular among neuro-hackers is caffeine and L-Theanine.

-Another cost effective option is using Ginko Biloba with Panax Ginseng.
+Another cost effective option is using ginko biloba with some ginseng.
 I used this combination all the time when I was in college.

 One study showed a 7.5% increase in both short-term and long term memory during a 12 week period using only these 2 nootropics.